 Once a complaint is filed, the nursing board opens an investigation to determine if there have been any violations of the Nursing Practice Act (NPA).
 If violations are found, the board decides whether disciplinary action is appropriate.

-Throughout the entire license defense process (investigation to resolution), you have the right to an attorney.
+Throughout the entire license defense process (investigation to resolution), you've the right to an attorney.
 And having an experienced nurses attorney by your side can potentially make a big difference in the outcome, which could take some time.
 BON investigations, on average, stretch out over six to twelve months.

 The basic steps in the nursing license defense process include: